FRACTIONAL CGO ENGAGEMENTS AND SENIOR FULL-TIME SEATS, CONSIDERED SELECTIVELY

 CADENCE

-Intentionally small.
-Each engagement gets the time it needs.
+Two engagements at a time.
+Three is the ceiling.
+Each engagement gets the time and shape it needs.

 Long enough to build infrastructure.
 Short enough to force the handoff.